Reazul137/Data-Structure/README.md

       1. <b>Trees</b>
       2. <b>Graphs</b><br>

- <b>Data Structures Operations : </b>The basic operations that are performed on data structures are as follows:
+ <b>Data Structures Operations : </b>The basic operations that are performed on data structures are as follows:<br>
-      1. Insertion : Insertion means addition of a new data element in a data structure.
+      1. <b>Insertion : </b>Insertion means addition of a new data element in a data structure.
-      2. Deletion  : Deletion means removal of a data element from a data structure if it is found.
+      2. <b>Deletion  : </b>Deletion means removal of a data element from a data structure if it is found.
-      3. Searching : Searching involves searching for the specified data element in a data structure.
+      3. <b>Searching : </b>Searching involves searching for the specified data element in a data structure.
-      4. Traversal : Traversal of a data structure means processing all the data elements present in it.
+      4. <b>Traversal : </b>Traversal of a data structure means processing all the data elements present in it.
-      5. Sorting   : Arranging data elements of a data structure in a specified order is called sorting.
+      5. <b>Sorting   : </b>Arranging data elements of a data structure in a specified order is called sorting.
-      6. Merging   : Combining elements of two similar data structures to form a new data structure of the same type, is called merging.<br>
+      6. <b>Merging   : </b>Combining elements of two similar data structures to form a new data structure of the same type, is called merging.<br>

 <b>Shorting :</b> Sorting refers to ordering data in an increasing or decreasing fashion according to some linear relationship among the data items.
 Sorting can be done on names, numbers and records.
 Sorting reduces the For example, it is relatively easy to look up the phone number of a friend from a telephone dictionary because the names in the phone book have been sorted into alphabetical order.